BitesizedLion/userscripts/README.md

 3. Click on the "Raw" button to view the raw source code.
 4. Tampermonkey should prompt you to install the script.
 Click "Install" to complete the installation process.

+**NOTE**: Please be aware that these scripts do not have auto-update functionality.
+If any updates are made to a script, you will need to manually install the new version.

 ## Userscripts

 ### Script 1: Hacker News Post Filter